Sai-M021/Safedemic/README.md

 - Telediagnosis: Report your symptoms to a doctor.
 - Artificial Intelligence: COVID-19 spread prediction using machine learning.
 - Live News: Popular news articles relevent to COVID-19 and any progress/breakthroughs made.
 - Heatmaps: Maps the current spread of COVID-19 based on patient data from the John Hopkins Whiting School of Engineering.
-This setting will show the spread in the form of a heatmap (current waitime for toggle is 20-30 secs, we are looking to improve this in the future).
+This setting will show the spread in the form of a heatmap.